Tylosaurus: Mobility

 Scientists previously interpreted Tylosaurus as an anguilliform swimmer that moved by undulating its entire body like a snake due to its close relationship with the animal.
 However, it is now understood that Tylosaurus actually used carangiform locomotion, meaning that the upper body was less flexible and movement was largely concentrated at the tail like in mackerels.
+This is corroborated by a statistical reconstruction of the tail fin by Song and Lindgren (2025), which predicted an outline resembling those in carangiform sharks.
 A BS thesis by Jesse Carpenter published in 2017 examined the vertebral mobility of T. proriger spinal columns and found that the dorsal vertebrae were relatively rigid but the cervical, pygal, and caudal vertebrae were more liberal in movement, indicating flexibility in the neck, hip, and tail regions.
 This contrasted with more derived mosasaurs like Plotosaurus, whose vertebral column was stiff up to the hip.
 Interestingly, an examination of a juvenile T. proriger found that its cervical and dorsal vertebrae were much stiffer than those in adult specimens.
 This may have been an evolutionary adaptation among young individuals; a more rigid tail-based locomotion is associated with faster speed, and this would allow vulnerable juveniles to better escape predators or catch prey.
 Older individuals would see their spine grow in flexibility as predator evasion becomes less important for survival.

 Tylosaurus likely specialized as an ambush predator.
 It was lightweight for a mosasaur of its size, having a morphological build designed to vastly reduce body mass and density.
 Its pectoral and pelvic girdles and paddles, which are associated with weight, are proportionally small.
 Its bones were highly cancellous and were likely filled with fat cells in life, which also increased buoyancy.
 It is unlikely that the latter trait was evolved in response to increasing body size as the similarly sized Mosasaurus hoffmannii lacked highly cancellous bone.
 These traits allowed Tylosaurus to be more conservative in its energy requirements, which is useful when traveling between ambush sites over large distances or through stealth.
 In addition, a reduced body density likely helped Tylosaurus to rapidly accelerate during an attack, assisted with the long and powerful tail of the mosasaur.

 A 1988 study by Judith Massare attempted to calculate the sustained swimming speed, the speed at which the animal moves without tiring, of Tylosaurus through a series of mathematical models incorporating hydrodynamic characteristics and estimations of locomotive efficiency and metabolic costs.
 Using two T. proriger specimens, one 6.46 m long and the other 6.32 m, she calculated a consistent average maximum sustained swimming speed of 2.32 m/s.
 However, when testing whether the models represented an accurate framework, they were found to exaggerated.
 This was primarily because the variables accounting for drag may have been underestimated; estimation of drag coefficients for an extinct species can be difficult as it requires a hypothetical reconstruction of the morphological dimensions of the animal.
 Massare predicted that the actual sustained swimming speed of Tylosaurus was somewhere near half the calculated speed.